 With the extensive experience I have, I will endeavour where possible to avoid your case going to a full hearing.
 It can prove costly and there are no guarantees.

 If matters do go to a full hearing before the judge, it is usual for both parties to attend to give evidence.
 A barrister(“Counsel”) will normally be required – which will escalate costs.

 It is in effect your day in court but, I urge caution.
 You may well end up getting a decision that neither of you wanted.
-Plus a huge amount of costs to pay for.
+Plus, incur a huge amount of costs to pay for.

 Facing a financial dispute during your divorce?

 Professional advice early on will prevent you from worrying unnecessarily.
 I can arrange appointments from 9am – 7pm weekdays either at my office in East Sheen, SW London or at a place of your choice.

 Not running an expensive office means I can keep my fees extremely competitive.